 9. Competitor Content Strategy Analysis to Boost Your Content Marketing Campaigns

-I love that feeling when you enter a blog and notice that one piece of content has a particularly spectacular performance – it can give you an idea of what your next blog post should look like, with our Content Visibility module mentioned on the second strategy of this list.
+I love that feeling when you enter a blog and notice that one piece of content has a particularly spectacular performance.
+Discovering the most efficient social media channel can give you an idea where your audience is.
+Also, you can find out what your next blog post should look like, with the Social Visibility module mentioned in the second strategy of this list.

 But observing the overall picture of what works and what doesn’t in terms of social media shareability allows you to understand three important things: